Interior design education

-Interior design education is the teaching of skills and knowledge needed to perform interior design work.
+Interior design education is the teaching of the skills needed to perform interior design work.
 Education in this field is offered in different parts of the world; however, the application requirements for acceptance vary among countries and schools.
 There are a number of different routes to attain qualifications in interior design.
-An interior design education teaches students how to draw and to plan out a space, covering the latest design software and other coursework to prepare them for the field.
-Education includes consideration for the design brief, design processes from concept to scheme development and implementation, as well as exploring surrounding philosophies, trends, sector specialisms, and professional skills required for practice.
+An interior design education teaches students how to draw and plan a space, as well as covers the latest design software and other coursework to prepare them for the field.
+Education includes consideration of the design brief, design processes from concept to scheme development, and implementation, as well as exploration of relevant philosophies, trends, sector specialisms, and professional skills required for practice.

 This field offers various job opportunities, including business ownership, teaching, and potential advancement within established firms.
 Additionally, some schools offer education in interior architecture together with interior design.
-Note that these are not the same fields of study but do have overlap.
+Note that these are not the same fields of study but do overlap.

 Asia

-Interior designing in Asia is an old art.
+Interior design in Asia is an ancient art.
 Several private institutions and universities offer interior design courses that are at par with the courses offered in the more developed parts of the world.
-Associate, bachelor's and master's degrees in interior design are offered by institutes including Raffles, Indian Institute of Architecture and Design, Hong Kong Polytechnic University, and CID.
+Associate, bachelor's, and master's degrees in interior design are offered by institutes including Raffles, Indian Institute of Architecture and Design, Hong Kong Polytechnic University, and CID.

 Israel

-In Israel, colleges are offering four-year baccalaureate degrees in Interior Design.
-Some design colleges also offer an Interior Design program as a stand-alone program.
+In Israel, colleges are offering four-year baccalaureate degrees in interior design.
+Some design colleges also offer an interior design program as a stand-alone program.

 Africa

-Interior design education has been delivered in South Africa since the 1870s, and this education is on par with programs offered in most developed countries of the world.
+Interior design education has been offered in South Africa since the 1870s, and this education is on par with programs offered in most developed countries of the world.
 In Africa, interior design programs are offered at universities, institutes of technology, and at registered private colleges.